Guidance on completion of a CPRD Research Data Governance (RDG) Application

 • NCRAS National Radiotherapy Dataset (RTDS) data

-Applicants seeking access to NCRAS SACT and/or RTDS data must also complete a Data Selection Form (DSF) available from CPRD on request, and submit this via the CPRD RDG process as an appendix to the protocol.
-Applicants must also provide consent for publication of their study title and study institution on the UK Cancer Registry website.
+Applicants seeking access to NCRAS SACT or RTDS data must also complete CPRD’s NCRAS Data Selection form (available from CPRD on request) and submit the CPRD approved version via the CPRD RDG process as an appendix to the protocol.

 As a risk minimisation measure, CPRD routinely provides only one practice and/or one patient level area linkage per study.
 If you require more than one practice or patient level area linkage (i.e. practice level IMD and Rural-Urban classification), this will need to be discussed with a member of the CPRD Research Team (enquiries@cprd.com), before submitting a CPRD RDG application.
 Applicants must include the enquiry reference number in the application to evidence the discussion with CPRD about the study requirements.

-Question 15: Requesting non-standard data linkage
+Question 15: Requesting non-standard data linkage (Please note that this section is validated by CPRD)

 Investigators wishing to link to a dataset not listed under Question 14 of the CPRD research application form must receive CPRD approval for the respective linkage, prior to submitting a CPRD RDG protocol.